tinaypyu/hw2-2022/README.md

-# hw3_simple_css
+# hw2_Edit_Test_Deploy
-Starter code for simple css assignment
+Edit this code to use proper folders, tags, etc.